Riven Build Guide by LimitlessHavoc

 Green wards, never forgotten.... but never used RIP.

-The general rule is to ward the bush closest to the enemy jungle, you should usually ward at around 3:15 as junglers will generally finish their first clear around that time, however some junglers may take different routes in order to bypass your wards so be careful and sometimes ward both bushes.
-Lane ganks are harder to spot but below I explain how the behaviour of an enemy champion can sometimes tell you a gank is coming.
-E.g. they start spamming taunts.
+The general rule is to ward the bush closest to the enemy jungle, you should usually ward at around 2:45-3:15 as junglers will generally finish their first clear around that time, however some junglers may take different routes in order to bypass your wards so be careful and sometimes ward both bushes.
+Lane ganks are harder to spot but below I explain how enemy behaviour can sometimes alert you to a gank.
+E.g. they start spamming taunts, they're slow pushing or playing aggressive.

 Dealing with ganks:

 Top lane is very prone to ganks and as a result you need to be able to read enemy champion movements.
-For example, you're up against an Irelia, all game she's been focusing on farming but suddenly she moves towards you with here W active and instinctively you move backwards into your minion wave, if she continues chasing their jungler was most likely there, with this info you should attempt to play passive for like 20 seconds and not waste your Q. Better safe than sorry.
-Sometimes if you're unable to read enemy movements you can fake aggression whilst making sure not to put yourself at risk and see how they react, this can sometimes bait the enemy jungler to come out and then you can simply back off, this method is risky if both champions have a form of CC however.
+For example, you're up against an Irelia, all game she's been focusing on farming but suddenly she moves towards you with her E trying to set up a stun and instinctively you move backwards into your minion wave, if she continues chasing their jungler was most likely there, with this info you should attempt to play passive for at least 20 seconds and not waste your Qs.
+Better safe than sorry.
+Sometimes if you're unable to read enemy movements you can fake aggression whilst making sure not to put yourself at risk and see how they react, this can sometimes bait the enemy jungler to come out and then you can simply back off, this method is risky however if both champions have forms of CC/mobility.

 Dealing with getting dived early:

-With the increasing number of tanks played top lane, early level dives are now a scary and real threat to laning, they're quite hard to predict as you wouldn't expect to be dived at level 5 but changes in your opponents playstyle can often provide a hint.
+Early level dives are a scary and real threat to laning due to the sheer number of bruisers/tanks capable of doing so, they're quite hard to predict as you wouldn't expect to be dived at level 5 but changes in your opponent's playstyle can often provide a hint.

 Level 1 and 2:

 If you reach level 2 before the enemy laner and they are playing a melee champion, take Ki Burst second and engage on them as soon as possible.
 Since you're level 2 and they're level 1 the trade goes heavily in your favour and from that you can establish a zone and stop them from to CSing.
-If they choose not to respect the fact that you are level 2 and they are level 1 it's possible to cheese them by throwing Ignite into your assault and if they Flash away you can also Flash to finish them off or just wait till next time they get in range of your flash or Broken Wings then you can all in them knowing they won't be able to flash away.
+If they choose not to respect the fact that you are level 2 and they are level 1 it's possible to cheese them (especially if you have Ignite) and if they Flash away you can also Flash to finish them off or just wait till next time they get in range of your Flash/ Broken Wings then all in them knowing they won't be able to flash away.

-As Riven it's very important to hit level 2 first as that can sometimes decide the lane however if your opponent hits 2 first you should stay at a distance where you can not be attacked by them but you can still gain exp from dying minions.
+As Riven it's very important to hit level 2 first as that can sometimes decide the lane however if your opponent hits 2 first you should stay at a distance where you can't be attacked by them but you can still gain exp from dying minions.

 |In some lanes your kill pressure will still be low even if you reach level 2 first as your opponent may be too tanky to be cheesed.
 At this point taking Valor second may prove more viable than Ki Burst because you can shield potential harass and also force someone like a Malphite to expend their mana so trading with them becomes easier eventually.|